 Type of plans: Medical cost sharing plans are not insurance plans.
 Thus, the legalities and terminology may differ from a typical health insurance plan.
 For more information on a sharing plan, it is best to contact an affiliate of the organization.

 Enrollment period: There is no enrollment period for health sharing plans, as they are not insurance plans.
 For more information on when you can enroll in a specific sharing plan, contact the organization directly.

-Notable companies: Christain Healthcare Ministries, Liberty Healthshare, Medi-Share, Zion, Trinity Healthshares, and Samaritan Ministries.
+Notable companies: Christian Healthcare Ministries, Liberty Healthshare, Medshare, Zion, Trinity Healthshare, and Samaritan Ministries.

 Top 4 misconceptions when it comes to getting health insurance

-Medicare is free: there are 3 types of Medicar.
-Part A for hospital is free, but Part B (doctr visit), and Part D (for drugs) have a monthly premiums.
+- Medicare is free: there are 3 types of Medicar.
+Part A for hospital is free, but Part B (doctor visit), and Part D (for drugs) have a monthly premiums.
 Some Medicare Advantage plans (Medicare managed by private carriers) have low or no monthly premiums, however.